 Learn the difference between AR and VR and the implementation of each technology.

 To create an AR experience, you need a device with a camera and software that uses the 3D elements with the AR application.
-Some popular examples of AR include entertainment-related options like Snapchat filters and the mobile video game Pokemon Go, but it also has implications for business training.
+Some popular examples of AR include entertainment-related options like Snapchat filters and the mobile video game Pokémon Go, but it also has implications for business training.

 AR’s primary functions include visualization, instruction, and interaction because of the ways virtual information adds to the physical world.
 Let’s take a look at AR’s three main functions:

-Visualization: AR allows users to see deeper into difficult aspects of the human body and mechanical systems by superimposing live images of human veins for blood drawing procedures or how parts come together in mechanical environments.
+Visualization: AR allows you to see deeper into difficult aspects of the human body and mechanical systems by superimposing live images of human veins for blood drawing procedures or how parts come together in mechanical environments.

 Instruction: AR-enhanced instruction and training change how you learn and work by providing real-time information and diagrams while working to save time referencing video or 2D diagrams.